 _____

-Discussion
+Discussion and Significance

 The vast majority of the teacher candidates in this study, all of whom were early-career educators, were eager to learn about this AI technology and consider using it into their teaching.
 Their eagerness to use it may be related to their generational characteristics: As young adults who grew up with technology, these teachers could be considered “digital natives” that Prensky (2001) had described two decades ago.
 Platforms such as Facebook, YouTube, and Instagram have been integral parts of the teachers’ lives, and AI technologies may represent a natural next step in their adoption of digital technologies in their teaching careers.

 Another factor that may explain the teachers’ enthusiasm for the technology is their experience as undergraduate students during the COVID-19 pandemic.
 Many of them were forced to leave campus and adapt to online learning during the virus.
 As a result, they needed to rely heavily on technology to complete their education.
 This prior experience with technology likely made the emergence of AI technologies less intimidating or disruptive to their thoughts about teaching.
 Additionally, as new teachers, they had not yet established instructional routines that experienced teachers have done because they were still developing their methods and strategies for classroom teaching, and, as a result, the introduction of AI did not disrupt their established teaching practices.

-The multimodal features of this AI technology …

-An important undiscussed element of this study is the uniqueness and transformative potential of AI technologies that the teacher candidates did not discuss…
+The significance of the study was that it explored our candidates’ perceptions about the fast growing landscape of AI technology, and the perceptions and beliefs identified here would help in our preparation of other candidates as they learn to teach in today’s schools.

 References

 Alexandrowicz, V. (2024).
 Artificial intelligence integration in teacher education: Benefits,